Jimmy Raye Youth Foundation

-The Jimmy Raye Youth Foundation is an American organization started by football coach Jimmy Raye II with his friend friend Ronald "Chase" Chalmers as a means of benefiting underprivileged children in the Cumberland County area of North Carolina.
+The Jimmy Raye Youth Foundation is an American organization started by football coach Jimmy Raye II with his friend Ronald "Chase" Chalmers as a means of benefiting underprivileged children in the Cumberland County area of North Carolina.
 It was incorporated in Wake County in 1998.
 The two joined their efforts to provide college scholarships to local students as well as cover registration fees for recreational sports.
 Each year, a luncheon is held to raise funds for the foundation and allow the local community to meet current and former NFL stars.
 At the conclusion of the luncheon, a free football clinic is held for the attending children and is directed by Raye as well as the attending past and present NFL players.
 The criteria for selecting a scholar recipient are determined by Chalmer's three children.
 While the scholarship is intended to provide an opportunity for a young person to attend college, academic performance and integrity are highly important as the foundation tries to enhance the success of adolescents in the Fayetteville, North Carolina, community.